Modern detached ADU with white stucco exterior in Ventura County

 City of Ventura ADU Regulations

-The City of Ventura adopted its current ADU ordinance in March 2023, incorporating AB 2221 requirements while maintaining coastal-specific provisions.
-Key parameters include:
+Ventura adopted its current ADU ordinance in March 2023, incorporating AB 2221 requirements while maintaining coastal-specific provisions.
+Key parameters:

-• Size limits: Detached ADUs up to 1,200 square feet; attached ADUs up to 50% of primary residence square footage (max 1,200 SF)
+• Detached ADUs are capped at 1,200 square feet; attached ADUs may reach 50% of primary residence square footage (1,200 SF maximum)

-• Setbacks: 4-foot side/rear setbacks standard; coastal bluff properties require 25-foot bluff-edge setback plus geotechnical certification
+• Standard setbacks are 4 feet for side and rear yards; coastal bluff properties require 25-foot bluff-edge setback plus geotechnical certification

-• Height limits: 16 feet for flat roofs, 25 feet for pitched roofs (4:12 minimum pitch)
+• Height limits are 16 feet for flat roofs, 25 feet for pitched roofs (4:12 minimum pitch)

-• Parking: No parking required for ADUs within 1/2 mile of transit or in historic districts; otherwise one space required
+• Parking is waived for ADUs within 1/2 mile of transit or in historic districts; otherwise one space is required

-• JADUs: Permitted ministerially up to 500 square feet, must be within existing or proposed primary residence footprint
+• JADUs are permitted ministerially up to 500 square feet and must be within existing or proposed primary residence footprint

-Ventura's ordinance includes a notable coastal-zone provision: ADUs on oceanfront lots require enhanced drainage plans demonstrating zero increase in runoff to adjacent properties or public beach access points.
-This objective standard adds engineering costs ($2,500–$4,500) but is defensible under AB 2221 as a measurable water-quality protection.
+Ventura's ordinance includes a coastal-zone provision worth noting.
+ADUs on oceanfront lots require enhanced drainage plans demonstrating zero increase in runoff to adjacent properties or public beach access points.
+This objective standard is defensible under AB 2221 as a measurable water-quality protection, though it adds engineering costs.

 Oxnard ADU Framework

-Oxnard, with the county's largest coastal-zone residential inventory, adopted comprehensive ADU regulations in August 2023.
-The ordinance is notably permissive in non-coastal areas while maintaining stricter coastal provisions:
+Oxnard adopted its ADU regulations in August 2023.
+The city holds the county's largest coastal-zone residential inventory, and its ordinance is unusually permissive in non-coastal areas while maintaining stricter coastal provisions:

-• Size limits: Up to 1,200 square feet or 50% of primary residence, whichever is less
+• Size limits reach 1,200 square feet or 50% of primary residence, whichever is less

-• Setbacks: Zero-lot-line permitted for ADUs along non-street side property lines; 10-foot coastal bluff setback (less than Ventura's 25 feet)
+• Zero-lot-line placement is permitted for ADUs along non-street side property lines; coastal bluff setback is 10 feet (less than Ventura's 25-foot requirement)

-• Two-ADU allowance: Properties over 7,500 square feet can build both a detached ADU and JADU simultaneously
+• Properties over 7,500 square feet can build both a detached ADU and JADU simultaneously

-• Coastal view corridors: Objective 45-degree view-plane requirement from adjacent habitable structures within 300 feet of coast
+• Coastal view corridors are protected by an objective 45-degree view-plane requirement from adjacent habitable structures within 300 feet of coast

-• Fire-hazard zones: Properties in Very High Fire Hazard Severity Zones require Class A roofing and 5-foot ember-resistant zones (affects coastal hillside areas)
+• Properties in Very High Fire Hazard Severity Zones require Class A roofing and 5-foot ember-resistant zones (affects coastal hillside areas)

 Port Hueneme Coastal ADU Rules

-Port Hueneme, the county's smallest coastal city, adopted ADU regulations in January 2024 that emphasize infill development and beach-access preservation:
+Port Hueneme adopted ADU regulations in January 2024 that emphasize infill development and beach-access preservation.
+The city is Ventura County's smallest coastal municipality:

-• Size limits: 850 square feet maximum (more restrictive than state law's 1,200 SF allowance)
+• Size limits are capped at 850 square feet (more restrictive than state law's 1,200 SF allowance)

-• Setbacks: 5-foot minimum all sides; no zero-lot-line provisions
+• Setbacks require 5-foot minimum all sides; no zero-lot-line provisions

-• Beach-access protection: ADUs within 200 feet of public beach access points require pedestrian sight-line analysis
+• ADUs within 200 feet of public beach access points require pedestrian sight-line analysis

-• Parking: Strictly enforced one-space requirement (no transit proximity exemption)
+• Parking requirements are strictly enforced at one space (no transit proximity exemption)

-• Design standards: Objective material palette requirements (fiber-cement, stucco, or wood siding; no vinyl) tied to coastal salt-air durability
+• Design standards include objective material palette requirements (fiber-cement, stucco, or wood siding; no vinyl) tied to coastal salt-air durability

-Port Hueneme's 850-square-foot cap is legally defensible under state law because the city can demonstrate that average lot sizes (4,800–5,500 SF) make 1,200 SF ADUs incompatible with objective lot-coverage and open-space requirements.
+Port Hueneme's 850-square-foot cap is legally defensible because the city can demonstrate that average lot sizes make 1,200 SF ADUs incompatible with objective lot-coverage and open-space requirements.
 This illustrates how cities can work within AB 2221's framework while maintaining local character.

 JADU conversions offer the fastest path to rental income, often requiring only 60–90 days from application to certificate of occupancy.